foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_about.md

 We aim to give students the best possible training in software development.
 In return we ask you to help us deliver subsequent courses and to contribute to our various community projects.

-We also ask you to contribute in one of three ways:
+We also ask you to contribute to the academy's sustainability in one of three ways:

 - Join our community - earning a living while learning and working on interesting projects with our senior developers.

-- Let us to place you with one of our partners so that we can get a recruitment fee.
+- Let us help you find full time employment with one of our hiring partners who will provide us with a referral fee.

 - Donate 10% of your salary for your first year of employment.